Kevin Huerter NBA Playoffs Player Props: Kings vs. Warriors

 - This season, he's put up 12.0% of the Kings' attempted field goals, as he's averaging 11.5 per contest.

+- He's knocked down 2.7 threes per game, or 18.2% of his team's makes from beyond the arc this season.

+- Huerter's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.

-- The Warriors are the 21st-best defensive squad in the league, allowing 117.1 points per contest.
+- The Warriors are the 21st-best defensive team in the NBA, giving up 117.1 points per contest.

-- Conceding 43.3 rebounds per game, the Warriors are the 15th-ranked squad in the NBA.
+- Giving up 43.3 rebounds per game, the Warriors are the 15th-ranked squad in the league.

-- Looking at assists, the Warriors are 15th in the NBA, conceding 25.7 per game.
+- In terms of assists, the Warriors are ranked 15th in the league, conceding 25.7 per contest.

 Kevin Huerter vs. the Warriors